Evergreen Oral and Maxillofacial Surgery

 Wisdom teeth generally erupt between the ages of 17-25.
 Many people get their wisdom teeth extracted before they graduate high school.
 It is recommended that you get your third molars removed as soon as possible.
 The longer you wait, the more complications can arise.
 For example, the longer you wait to have them removed, the longer the roots grow.
 The longer the roots get, the more chance they have of coming in contact with your nerves, possibly causing nerve damage.

-If your teen hasn’t yet had his or her wisdom teeth evaluation, please give our office a call at Evergreen Oral Surgery Phone Number 253-473-0651.
+If your teen hasn’t yet had his or her wisdom teeth evaluation, please give our office a call at Tacoma Office Phone Number 253-473-0651.